-A listed company’s shares get delisted from exchange for various reasons such as insufficient market capitalization, stock price not matching the required level, a company filing bankruptcy, failure to comply with exchange regulatory requirements merger and acquisitions, etc.
+A listed company’s shares get delisted from exchange for various reasons.
+These include insufficient market capitalization, a company filing bankruptcy, and failure to comply with exchange regulatory requirements.

-However, selling can be done on the over-the-counter market, which means you can look for a buyer outside the stock exchange.
+However, you can sell it on the over-the-counter market.
+This means you can look for a buyer outside the stock exchange.

 In the case of voluntary delisting, listed companies voluntarily opt for permanent removal of securities from the stock exchange where the company decides to go private.

-Mainly, mergers with another company or amalgamation or non-performance are a few reasons for voluntarily delisting shares.
-If you own a stock of the company that has opted for voluntary delisting, the company is required to give you two options as per the delisting guidelines laid out by the Securities and Exchange Board of India.
-Following are the options –
+Mostly, merger with another company, amalgamation or non-performance are a few reasons for voluntarily delisting.
+If you own a stock of the company that has opted for voluntary delisting, the company is required to give you two options as per the delisting guidelines laid out by SEBI:

 Promoter or acquirer will buy back the shares through a reverse book building process.
 Promoters are required to make a public announcement of buyback by sending out a letter of offer to eligible shareholders and a bidding form.